 Limited capacity to receive surface water flows and only subject to a design following the SUDS hierarchy

-There is no capacity to receive surface water flows
+There is no capacity to receive surface water flows.
+Runoff rates will need to be controlled and alternative discharge options considered.

 Table 6-2 Key for foul water network capacity RAG assessment

 No capacity restrictions in network